allenlin90/programmingLearning/git/README.md

 ### `git rev-parse` commands
 1. Though this command `git rev-parse` aren't often use, these commands can get the absolute name (ID) by the given reference name, such as "master" and "HEAD".
 1. We can use `git rev-parse HEAD` to get the 40-character ID of the latest commit.

+## Day 13 - Git stash and change index
+`git stash`, `git stash -u`, `git stash save`, `git stash save -u`, `git stash list`, `git stash pop`, `git stash apply`, `git stash pop "stash@{id}"`, `git stash apply "stash@{id}"`, `git stash drop "stash@{id}"`, `git stash clear`
+1. During development, we may have urgent tasks or must switch to different projects accordingly.
+In this condition, we can use "**stash**" to temporarily store those unfinished (not ready to commit) tasks.
+By this case, we can use `git stash` or `git stash save` (which "save" command can be omitted) to create a "**temporary version**" of the current progress, which version is a special commit that is similar to "cache" (stored temporarily but not in storage).
+1. During development, files can be in "**new created**", "**modified**", and "**deleted**" and be "**tracked/staged**" or "**untracked/unstaged**".
+For example, when editing this git learning note, if we don't use `git add README.md` to stage the modified file, this file will be listed as "**not staged**" when we use `git status` command (which means the file was committed and is differnt from the records in the repository).
+If we create a new file in the working directory, `git status` will list the new file as "untracked files".
+1. Create a `stash`
+    1. There are 2 commands `git stash` and `git stash -u`
+        1. `git stash` will pack create a temporary commit that has only the files and contents that are "**tracked**" (indexed).
+        1. `git stash -u` (similar to `git add .` to add all the unstaged(modified)/untracked files).
+    1. Note that the working directory will then resume back to the latest version in `HEAD` and all the modification and deleted files will be resumed, and new files will be removed.
+    1. After creating the "**stash**", the commit object is created similar to other commit but with a reference `stash` (similar to `HEAD` as a symbol reference to the commit).
+The commit is stored in `.git/refs/stash`.
+    1. We can use `git cat-file -p stash` to check the contents of the object.
+This stash commit object has 3 parent commits which are
+        1. The original `HEAD` commit (the latest version that is resumed to the current working directory).
+        1. The files and contents which are "tracked" (indexed).
+        1. The files and contents which are "untracked" (not indexed).
+    1. Therefore, when we use `git stash -u` the commit is created and creates 2 another branches from the original `HEAD` commit.
+The 1st is the commit that includes all the files and contents which are "**tracked**" (indexed).
+The 2nd one is the commit that includes all the fiels and contents which are "**untracked**" (not indexed).
+    1. When saving a stash, we can add message directly behind the commnad such as `git stash save -u this is a test message`.
+Note that we don't need to use `-m` flag or use quotes but simply type the message.
+Therefore, when we use `git stash list` we can check what stash we stored and description of each.
+1. Resume the `stash`
+    1. We can have several "stash" files.
+However, we should prevent to have too many of them or avoid doing it.
+    1. We can use `git stash pop` to resume the latest version of stash and resume it to current working directory.
+Note that by using this command, the "popped" version (which commit is resumed to working directory) will be removed.
+To keep this stash, we should use `git stash apply`.
+    1. After checking stored stashes by `git stash list`, we can use `git stash apply "stash@{n}"` (n is the number of the stash stored in the list.
+Similar to array, it counts from 0).
+Note that if we have multiple stashed, other stashes will still be kept in the list.
+1. Delete `stash`
+    1. We can use `git stash drop "stash@{n}"` (n is the number of the stash stored in the list.
+When we use `git stash list`, it returns a list of stored stash in orders.)
+This command is used to delete a certain stash object.
+    1. To clean all the stashes, we can use `git stash clear`.